Welcome to Haytor View

 As we write this we are living in unprecedented times.
 Stability is vital in a child’s life, yet change is unavoidable and children will inevitably undergo a number of emotional and environmental transitions throughout their journey.
 We embrace the opportunity to help children develop patterns of behaviour that they can draw on throughout life.
 By managing transition carefully, we can ease the process of adjustment, bringing reassurance and a sense of belonging to both children and their families.
 There are lots of things that schools can do to help pupils prepare for, and cope with, change and also build resilience, self-confidence and self-esteem.

 You will find details of what we have learned and how this has impacted upon the shape of our provision and our plans for the future, by following the ‘COVID Response’ link on the ‘Our School’ menu on the website homepage.

 If you would like to learn more about our school please get in touch to arrange a visit.
 We always value the opportunity to share our school, including how we are addressing the current COVID-19 arrangements and our provision for children.

-Mrs K Galling – Co-Head Teacher
+Mrs K Galling – Head of Learning and development

-Mr S Hampton – Co-Head Teacher
+Mr S Hampton – Leader of Learning and Development

 School’s Ethos and Values